 Orientation – A cAR application can adjust the orientation of its user-interface based on the coordinate system of the augmented object.
 This technique resembles the change of orientation of mobile phones according to the way users hold them (portrait vs. landscape).
 For example, a cAR application’s user-interface can adjust to the direction of the text and orientation of the paper document.

-Sample Application: Mapping cAR to Active Reading
+SAMPLE APPLICATION: MAPPING CAR TO ACTIVE READING

 To demonstrate the novel interactions provided by cAR, we chose to apply our implementation to Active Reading [ref.].
 Active reading happens in tasks where people read to gain knowledge and understand all aspects of a specific topic like reading to self-inform, reading to cross-reference or reading to support discussion [2].
-Although our goal is not to create a cAR system for active reading that outperforms existing approaches computers [21, 26, 23, 17, 33], we use this application area to explore the range of cAR techniques.
+Although our goal is not to create a cAR system for active reading that outperforms existing approaches [21, 26, 23, 17, 33], we use this application area to explore the range of cAR techniques.
 Some basic features for active reading include: outlining, underlining, highlighting, searching, scribbling, digital annotations, note-taking, non-sequential navigation, information seeking, quoting, comparing, and content sharing.